Dana Olden Baldwin

 Dana Olden Baldwin, M.D.
-(March 20, 1881- November 9, 1972) was a prominent African- American physician situated in Martinsville, Virginia.
-He participated in World War I as a medical officer until he was honorably discharged in 1918.
-He is well known for prospering an independent African-American economy by his formation of the Baldwin Business Center, St. Mary's Hospital, and Sandy Beach Resort.
-The institutions were meant to go over the restrictions placed upon African-Americans by Jim Crow laws, preventing entry to white establishments.
-Baldwin Memorial Park was formed in his honor.
+(March 20, 1881- November 9, 1972) was a prominent African American physician in Martinsville, Virginia.
+He served in World War I as a medical officer until he was honorably discharged in 1918.
+In addition to his medical practice, Baldwin was a successful African American businessman, with ventures including the Baldwin Business Center, St. Mary's Hospital, and Sandy Beach Resort.
+His businesses operated under the racial segregation of Jim Crow laws, which prevented Black customers from entry to white establishments.
+Baldwin Memorial Park was named in his honor.

-Early life
+Early life & education

 Baldwin was born on March 20, 1881, in Belvoir, North Carolina, and was the oldest child of Reverend James Hayes and Mary Crutchfield Baldwin.
 His father was a Methodist priest.
-Baldwin's paternal grandfather, Jerry Baldwin, and maternal grandmother, Margaret Crutchfield, were both slaves.
-Baldwin worked as a farm worker from a very young age and displayed his intelligence by graduating from the Apex Normal and Industrial Institute at the age of 16 in 1897.
-Soon after, Baldwin moved to attend Shaw University in Raleigh, North Carolina.
+Baldwin's paternal grandfather, Jerry Baldwin, and maternal grandmother, Margaret Crutchfield, were both enslaved.
+Baldwin worked as a farm laborer from a very young age while learning at home and eventually attending school.
+He graduated from the Apex Normal and Industrial Institute at the age of 16 in 1897.
+Baldwin then attended Shaw University, a historically Black college in Raleigh, North Carolina.
+Following graduation, Baldwin taught in public schools and worked as a waiter until his mother convinced him to pursue further education.
+Baldwin returned to Shaw University for the Leonard Medical School (see Leonard Hall (Shaw University)) and graduated in 1910.

-The years before the war, Baldwin found it difficult to maintain his practice, but found that it grew more each year by the growing African-American population.
-Baldwin married a woman named Vina in 1911.
-They were situated on Fayette Street, the heart of Martinsville's African American American business district.
-At the start of World War I, Baldwin was 36 years old and immediately he volunteered.
+Baldwin visited Martinsville, Virginia in 1910 and was encouraged to stay by Dr. Jesse Shackelford, who founded the first area hospital and helped modernize medicine in Henry County.
+Baldwin assisted Shackelford as an anesthesiologist, especially when making house calls to the surrounding area, but Jim Crow laws made it difficult for African Americans to access care.
+Baldwin opened his own medical practice in a home on Fayette Street to provide care for the area's Black population.

+On December 24, 1911, Baldwin married Vina S. Flood, adopted daughter of Lewis F. and Elizabeth Flood.
+Lewis Flood was a founding member of the St. Paul Baptist Church on High Street in Martinsville and served as the clerk.
+Vina was educated at the Hartshorn Memorial College and taught in a number of local public schools, including Martinsville Christian Institute.
+Dr. Baldwin and Vina adopted two daughters, J. Mae and Rosa Belle, and fostered several children.

+When the United States entered World War I in 1917, Baldwin immediately volunteered at age 36.